apache/incubator-openwhisk-GitHubSlackBot/docs/OpenWhiskDrinkingOurOwnChampagne.md

 ![OpenWhisk Workflow Diagram](https://github.com/openwhisk/openwhisk-GitHubSlackBot/blob/master/docs/images/WorkflowDiagram.png)

-If you would like to try this yourself, you can find the step-by-step installation instructions [here](https://github.com/openwhisk/openwhisk-GitHubSlackBot#installation) and demo [here](https://youtu.be/vEpuxcpOaEA).
+You can try this yourself by following step-by-step installation instructions on [GitHub](https://github.com/openwhisk/openwhisk-GitHubSlackBot#installation) or by following live demo on [YouTube](https://youtu.be/vEpuxcpOaEA).
+Enjoy!

-Enjoy!!!
+Note that this is the first blog in a series, we will look at how the project developers are using OpenWhisk to get notifications when their builds are complete through [Travis]((https://travis-ci.org/openwhisk)) in next blog post.